 The crisis that has locked the gears of the foreclosure processing machine across the nation has been especially problematic in Florida, one of the states hit hardest by the mortgage meltdown and foreclosure crisis.

 Although the foreclosure freeze has shifted to the backburner of the national news cycle, banks and government officials are still dealing with it in Florida.
 Bill McCollum, Florida Attorney General, met with representatives from five major mortgage lenders last week in an effort to “redeem the integrity” of the mortgage industry in the state, according to Bloomberg.
-McCollum met with mortgage employees from PNC Bank, Chase, Bank of America, Ally and Goldman Sachs.
+McCollum met with mortgage employees from PNC Bank, Chase, Bank of America, Ally and Goldman Sachs Bank USA.
 All 50 states’ attorneys general are currently participating in a joint investigation of the foreclosure practices of banks and mortgage lenders.

 One of the law firms under investigation by the Florida attorney general’s office laid off hundreds of employees last week.
 The law firm in question cut its staff approximately in half after it stopped receiving business from huge mortgage companies Fannie Mae and Freddie Mac.